 We’d like to invite you to join our growing monthly Stillpoint Yoga community.
 We teach in-person in London Bridge and live stream online Ashtanga Yoga assisted self practice and guided classes, with weekly yoga clinics and philosophy sessions guided by Scott Johnson and the Stillpoint teaching faculty.
 It’s a beautiful way to navigate these times…

-Martin has been practicing meditation for 30 years.
+Martin has been practicing Buddhism and meditation for 30 years.
 Over that time he studied in monasteries and Ashrams in India and Thailand.
 He explored many different teachings, from Indian asceticism to Buddhist tantric traditions.

 Martin began teaching the Dharma in 1999 after being encouraged by his teacher.
 In 2005, he co-founded Moulin de Chaves, a residential retreat centre in Southwest France.
 He has held pilgrimages, led wilderness retreats in France and the USA, and has taken small groups of Dharma students to practice in India and Bhutan.

-He now runs a number of online courses which are designed to help people integrate these transformational meditative practices into their daily lives.
+He now runs a number of online courses which are designed to help people integrate these transformational Buddhist meditative practices into their daily lives.

 You can find out more about Martin’s teaching schedule here.